ginger51011/hehe-maker/README.md

 # HeHE-maker

-*For comprehensive guide in Swedish, as created for Redaktionen at E-sektionen, see `README.swe.md`*
+*For an (outdated) guide in Swedish, as created for Redaktionen at E-sektionen, see `README.swe.md`*

 *__HeHE-maker is now capable of writing its' own articles!
 Check out the -aa flag for more information__*